leishi23/Parallel_parking/README.md

 # Parallel_parking
-nonlinear control and planning in robotics final project
+Nonlinear control and planning in robotics final project

+A* and MPC